aws-samples/eks-workshop/content/beginner/190_ocean/launch_ocean.md

  {{% /notice %}}
  - Select an **EKS Auto Scaling Group** (or alternatively, an **Instance** which should be an existing worker node) to import the cluster configuration from.
  - Click on **Next**.
 Ocean will now import the configuration of your EKS cluster.
+ {{% notice info %}}
+   If this is a new cluster, and the managed auto scaling group is not showing up in the spot console go ahead and use one of the running instance ids from your node group (due to api limits aws account information is cached)
+ {{% /notice %}}
  <img src="/images/ocean/general_settings.png" alt="General Settings" width="700"/>
  {{% notice note %}}
  When importing a cluster, Ocean will clone your cluster and node pools configuration.
 New instances will then be launched and registered directly to your cluster, and will not be visible via your node pools.
 Your existing instances and applications will remain unchanged.